MohammadrezaPourreza/DTS-SQL/README.md

 ### Utilities
 - `Utils` directory: Contains all necessary helper functions for formatting tables and creating the dataset.

+### Results
+- All of the results are stored in the results directory.

 ### Citation
 #TODO